Carolenesw/React_Portfolio/README.md

 <img alt="APM" src="https://img.shields.io/apm/l/React">

-## User Story

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

 ## Technology

 - Reactjs

 ## Description:

-* Create a employee directory with Reactjs.
-The application's UI should be broken up into components, manage component state, and respond to user events.
+* Create a user profolio with Reactjs.
+The application's UI should be broken up into the following.

-* The app should be able to:

-Given a table of random users, when the user loads the page, a table of employees should render.
-    - The user should be able to sort the table by at least one category
+- There should be at least a Header component that appears on multiple pages
-    - Filter the users by at least one property
+- A single Project component that will be used multiple times on a single page
+- Navigation with React Router, dynamic rendering, or another third part router
+- A Footer component that appears on multiple pages

 ## Table of Content: